TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 ✅ - center site content more in the middle, looks ugly stretching across the whole screen ✅ - optional adjust screen stretch hook
-- dummy info, world, & users pagnation page
+✅ - dummy info, world, & users pagnation page

+- possibly create dummy player data on database initialization?

-- pagnate all the players (possibly a logged in session thing?)
+- logic pagnate all the players (possibly a logged in session thing for 'online' players?)
+- sorting logic (alphabetical, accountAge, acsending decsending, online/offline/all)
+- render the player profile icon stuff
+- finally render the result of the pagnation
+- player trades next

 - remember to hash the passwords on signup/creation!